Dark Web Marketplaces and COVID-19: before the vaccine: Conclusion

-By revealing that DWMs listings of goods related to COVID-19 exist and that they are correlated with public attention, we highlight the need for a close monitoring of the online shadow economy in the future months.
-For example, we expect that initial delays in the availability of a cure and/or vaccine would dramatically increase public interest for the online shadow economy, posing concrete risks to public health.
+By revealing that DWMs listings of goods related to COVID-19 exist and that they are correlated with public attention, we highlight the need for a close monitoring of the online shadow economy in the future months, in order to control and anticipate dangerous effects of the COVID-19 infodemic~\cite{cinelli2020covid, gallotti2020assessing}.
 We plan to improve our analysis of DWM activity by increasing the number of monitored DWMs and conducting a more extensive analysis of the impact on the pandemic on overall DWM trade by considering changes in prices of non-COVID-19 specific listings, such as drugs, weapons or malware.
-We anticipate that our results and future work will help inform the efforts of public agencies focused on protecting consumer rights and health~\cite{COVID19Drugs}.
+We released a new website~\cite{monitoring_effort}, where we will provide constant updates on the effect of the pandemic on DWMs.

+We anticipate that our work will interest a wide audience and spark new research.
+Future research work may further explore the behaviour of DWMs over time, potentially extending the spectrum of monitored goods and relating the observed trends to specific social changes.
+Policy makers and public agencies (especially those focused on protecting consumer rights and health) can use our findings to better assess and shape the effects of legislation on the shadow economy~\cite{COVID19Drugs}.
+Practitioners may gain insights on how DWMs posit additional threats to public health.
+Uninformed citizens exposed to waves of misinformation, such as the ones related to hydroxychloroquine, chloroquine, and azitrhomycin \cite{WhiteHouse_Trump1, Trump_2, Trump_3, Trump_4}, may be tempted to shop on DWMs thus exposing themselves to serious health risks.
+Moreover, the availability of regulated products currently in shortage in the traditional economy undermines anti-price gouging regulations and licit businesses which sell the same products.